Hardrafa/packet_sniffer/README.md

 # packet_sniffer
-A very simple packet sniffer made in C language for studying purposes
+A very simple packet sniffer made in python language for studying purposes